CSCS-DWDI Plugin for Waldur Site Agent

 Overview

-The plugin implements two separate backends to handle different types of accounting data:
+The plugin implements three separate backends to handle different types of accounting data:

 - Compute Backend (